Luis Pérez and the scouting of El Tri players around the world

 “I am convinced that as a project in the National Team we have given the best and everyone who comes from abroad arrives and is convinced by what they see as a project, they see the structure behind them.
 That is the conviction, beyond words we are giving facts so that in the end They come happy and happy to the National Team to represent the best country in the world, that’s what we want. “

 “That when they put on the National Team shirt they feel that identity for the country, for the shirt and above all that their teammates are important, feeling happy, sheltered.
-In the end they will decide, but we more than talking, we are doing it with facts, that the best thing that can happen to them is to play with the Mexican National Team”, Stated Luis Pérez in an interview with Mediotiempo.
+In the end they will decide, but we more than talking, we are doing it with facts, that The best thing that can happen to them is to play with the National Team of Mexico”, Stated Luis Pérez in an interview with Mediotiempo.

 The work of scouteo del Tri